A step by step recipe for easy sourdough croissants. The end result are buttery, flaky pastries, sure to impress.

 If you refresh your starter regularly and use a small amount of seed starter each time, this can slow the acid build up.

-I like to use the feeding ratio of 1:2:2, (1 part starter, 1 part flour and 1 part water measured in weight).
+I like to use the feeding ratio of 1:2:2, (1 part starter, 2 parts flour and 2 parts water measured in weight).

 I refresh my starter like this very often, in a clean jar.
 This brings a fairly small amount of seed starter into the new mix, with double the amount fresh flour and water.